-The AQA examination consists of four elements: Speaking, listening, reading and writing.
+The Pearson examination consists of four elements: speaking, listening, reading and writing.

-The speaking exam consists of a prepared role-play, a presentation of a photo card on one of the topic areas and a conversation on two of the three themes mentioned above.
+The speaking exam consists of a prepared role-play, a presentation of a photo card on one of the topic areas and a conversation.

 The listening and reading tests require understanding and responding to different types of spoken and written French within the topic areas of the specification.
-These tests last 45 and 60 minutes respectively.

 The writing component involves messaging, structured writing tasks and short translation tasks.
-It lasts one hour 15 minutes.